-If you decide to add a support to the back of your painting, it might be an idea to use Perspex so that the labels remain visible, or you could ask a paper conservator to transfer them carefully onto the new board.
+If you decide to add a support to the back of your painting, it might be an idea to use Perspex so that the labels remain visible — or you could ask a paper conservator to transfer them carefully onto the new board.

 Since the early 19th century, Christie’s has marked the back of pictures with an inventory number.
 Initially these numbers were stencilled in black ink, while other auction houses used chalk.
 Today, rather than stencilling numbers on the back of pictures, it is more common for a sticker with a barcode to be applied.
-Blockchain is another method increasingly used.

-‘These numbers correspond to records that tell us when and where something was sold, and sometimes who sold it and what price was paid,’ explains Christie’s librarian and archivist Lynda MacLeod.
+‘These numbers correspond to records that tell us when and where something was sold, and sometimes who sold it and what price was paid,’ explains Christie’s librarian and archivist Lynda McLeod.
 ‘The Christie’s archives in London have details of most of the sales held during the auction house’s 250-plus years in business.’

 ‘When cataloguing paintings, these stencils allow us not only to piece together provenance, but also to see if the work has been attributed to different artists in the past,’ adds Christie’s Old Masters specialist Olivia Ghosh.